ASKurz/ecological_fallacy_Thorndike/README.md

     ##   <dbl>
     ## 1 0.914

-To recap, within each district, the correlation is exactly 0.
-When we naively combine all the data, the correlation is about .45.
-When we aggregate the data, the correlation goes to .9.
+To recap, within each district the correlation is exactly 0.
+When we naïvely combine all the data, the correlation is about .45.
+When we aggregate the data, the correlation goes to .91.
 We might as well finish right where we started.

 > If the correlation between two traits, A and B (say, poverty and